 May is one of the most reliably beautiful months to explore Hoyt Arboretum.
 Many trees are in flower, our broadleaf and deciduous species are leafed-out, and sunny days are more common.

 The Visitor Center is open daily from 10am-4pm.
 Please stop by to say hi, grab a map (available in English and Spanish), and get recommendations on where to go.
-As the weather in Portland improves, please note that the park and parking lots are busier.
+Please note that with sunshine and beautiful weather, the park and parking lots are busier.
 See our Plan Your Visit page to arrive prepared.

 Trees to See: